 The mobile you purchase from the market is an example of goods whereas the contract you sign with a company to be able to make or receive calls through it is an example of services.
-The stove that you use for cooking food at home classifies as goods whereas the gas cylinder you buy every month or so to use as a fuel is an example of services.
-Similarly the refrigerator you buy from the market is goods whereas the electricity that is needed to run it is referred to as services.
-I think this is enough to clarify the differences between gods and services.
-The burger you eat at Mc Donald’s or the coke you drink in a road side stall is an example of pure goods.
+The stove that you use for cooking food at home classifies as goods whereas the gas you buy every month or so to use as a fuel is an example of services.
+Similarly, the refrigerator you buy from the market is goods whereas the electricity that is needed to run it is referred to as services.
+These examples must have given you an idea what a good is and what a service is.
+The burger you eat at McDonald’s or the coke you drink in a roadside stall is an example of pure goods.
 Examples of pure services are the services of provided by doctors, lawyers, insurance agents, and so on.

-• Goods are tangible while services are intangible
+• Goods are tangible while services are intangible.

-• You own goods but you utilize services
+• You own goods, but you utilize services.